altpsyche/bobreview/README.md

 ## License

-This project is provided as-is for performance analysis automation.
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---